The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 Let us say that a one-hole context is \emph{shallow} if its hole is a child of the root. \begin{definition} The \emph{shallow digraph} of a tree automaton has all the states as vertices, and it has an edge from $q'$ to $q$ if and only if there is some shallow context $C$ such that $q' \to_{C} q$. \end{definition}

-Since a context of height $h$ can be (uniquely) written as a composition of $h$ shallow contexts, the reachability relation in this digraph is equal to the relation `$\to$' on states. \begin{lemma} The shallow digraph can be computed in linear time. \end{lemma} \begin{proof}[Proof sketch] After precomputing the accessible states (\Cref{lem:acc-lin}), we build the shallow digraph by successively adding edges: for each transition $(q_{1},\dots,q_{m},a,q)$, \begin{itemize} \item if $q_{1},\dots,q_{m}$ are all accessible, we add all the edges $(q_{1},q),\dots,(q_{m},q)$; \item if they are all accessible except for a single $q_{i}$, we add only $(q_{i},q)$; \item otherwise we do not add any edge for this transition. \qedhere \end{itemize} \end{proof}
+Since a context whose hole is at depth $h$ can be (uniquely) written as a composition of $h$ shallow contexts, the reachability relation in this digraph is equal to the relation `$\to$' on states. \begin{lemma} The shallow digraph can be computed in linear time. \end{lemma} \begin{proof} After precomputing the accessible states (\Cref{lem:acc-lin}), we build the shallow digraph by successively adding edges: for each transition $(q_{1},\dots,q_{m},a,q)$, \begin{itemize} \item if $q_{1},\dots,q_{m}$ are all accessible, we add all the edges $(q_{1},q),\dots,(q_{m},q)$; \item if they are all accessible except for a single $q_{i}$, we add only $(q_{i},q)$; \item otherwise we do not add any edge for this transition. \qedhere \end{itemize} \end{proof}

 The trimming algorithm first removes the inaccessible states using \Cref{lem:acc-lin}, then performs a linear-time backwards traversal of the shallow digraph starting from the accepting states to determine the remaining co-accessible states.